-The Ultimate Guide to Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios in Orlando
+The ultimate guide to Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios in Orlando (updated for 2025)

-Whether you side with the First Order or Resistance, here’s everything you need to know about the rides, shops, and dining experiences at Disney's Orlando Star Wars land.
+Everything you need to know about the rides, shops, and dining experiences at Star Wars: Galaxy's Edge.

 Star Wars: Galaxy's Edge at Disney's Hollywood Studios